Goltschut-LLC/market-data/README.md

-# TODO
-Fill in more details.

-# Notes
+# IMPORTANT
-- Secrets manager must be manually populated for Terraform to work.# market-data
+Secrets manager values must already exist, as they are not created by this Terraform stack.